viktorFIIT/relationships-between-organizational-patterns/README.md

 Folder data contains text file with organizational patterns from Coplien & Harrison book, you can find at: https://www.amazon.com/Organizational-Patterns-Agile-Software-Development/dp/0131467409

 Folder graphs contains graphs / diagrams code stored in source.R generates

+Book(s) which may be helpful:

+- R for Data Science written by R co-author avaliable for free https://r4ds.had.co.nz/index.html